Total Credits: 3.5 Administrative Law Specialization, 3.5 CLE, 3.5 Criminal Law Specialization, 0.5 Ethics

 Flynn Carey, Mitchell Stein Carey Chapman, PC, Criminal Defense Attorney

-Lori Kirsch-Goodwin is a founding member of the law firm of Kirsch-Goodwin & Kirsch, PLLC, representing and advising special needs students and their families throughout Arizona in school related matters and disputes under the IDEA and 504.
-She graduated Syracuse University and the University of Bridgeport (Quinnipiac School of Law).
-She practiced in New York and New Jersey from 1987 until 1995 when she moved to Arizona where she has been practicing ever since.
-She is the parent of an adult on the spectrum and was a litigation/trial attorney.
-She began her practice in special education law as she navigated her son’s education through the public schools.
-Lori is regularly involved in eligibility and IEP meetings, MDRs, disciplinary due process hearings, OCR, IDEA Due Process, and DDD appeals.
+Lori Kirsch-Goodwin is a partner in the education law firm of Kirsch-Goodwin & Kirsch, PLLC, in Scottsdale, Arizona, founded in 2006.
+She is a 38 year litigation attorney whose practice is devoted to education and special education matters on behalf of students and their families throughout Arizona.
+Lori has a Bachelor’s degree from Syracuse University and her law degree from Bridgeport (now Quinnipiac) University.
+Lori began advocating for students with disabilities when one of her twin sons, now 29 years old, was found in need of special education back in Kindergarten.
+Lori is regularly involved in eligibility/MET and IEP meetings, MDRs, disciplinary due process hearings, OCR, IDEA Due Process, and DDD appeals.
 She is admitted to practice in the state and federal courts in New York, New Jersey, Arizona and the 9th Circuit, and is AV-rated.
 Lori prevailed in a case before the 9th Circuit Court of Appeals that involved appropriateness of a school’s selection of location of a school for a student on the spectrum.
-She is AV® Preeminent rated and serves as a Judge Pro Tem for the Superior Court of Arizona.
+She is an AV® Preeminent rated attorney and is appointed to serve as Judge Pro Tem for the Superior Court of Arizona.

 Jessica Sanchez is a partner with the firm Udall Shumway PLC in Mesa, Arizona.
 She focuses her practice primarily in the area of education law, representing school districts and charter schools throughout the State.
 In addition to her time at Udall Shumway PLC, Ms. Sanchez has also served as in-house legal counsel for the Scottsdale Unified School District and the General Counsel for the three Tempe School Districts (Tempe Union High School District, Tempe Elementary School District and Kyrene Elementary School District).
 Ms. Sanchez has experience providing legal advice and representation on a broad range of matters including, but not limited to, special education, student discipline, employment matters, Open Meeting Law, public records, policy review, and governing board liability issues.
 Ms. Sanchez has conducted many in-service training programs and has presented a variety of seminars for the National Business Institute, MEDS-PDN, and the Arizona School Boards Association.
 Ms. Sanchez recently served as President of the Arizona State Bar Board of Governors.